-There are plenty of reasons to visit Llanelli and plenty of places to stay.
-This lovely Carmarthenshire coastal town is home to excellent holiday accommodation.
+Browse excellent Llanelli holiday accommodation in this lovely coastal town.
+Book pets welcome, family-friendly short breaks and holidays.
 Llanelli is home to the Millennium Coastal Cycle Path, great rugby, modern shopping centres, and an array of golf courses.
 Llanelli also offers excellent accommodation for all budgets and preferences.
 Whether you are here for business, adventure, or leisure, Llanelli accommodation has something for everyone.
-The accommodation in Llanelli ranges from bed and breakfasts, b&b/guest houses, holiday cottages in the town and countryside, to hotels in the town centre.

-The park has a wetlands area, a traffic free cycle ways, and a watersports centre.
+The park has a wetlands area, traffic-free cycleways, and a watersports centre.
 Another popular attraction is Parc y Scarlets, the home of the Llanelli Rugby Club.
 The stadium has a top-notch training barn, training pitch, and conference and events facilities.
 Visit the WWT National Wetland Centre in Wales and discover rare wildlife.
 The centre covers over 450 acres on the Burry inlet and features pools, lagoons, and lakes.
 It is home to geese, ducks, flamingos, swans, and wild species like little egrets and dragonflies.
 The centre is home to more than 600 species of birds and some of the species you’ll find here are endangered or rare.